SMILE: Discriminating milli-lens systems in a VLBI pilot project: Discussion

 The source (Fig.~\ref{fig:J2010}) does not have an optical counterpart.
 We observed this source in two sessions with the EVN.
 While the regions seem blended for the March 2021 C-band epoch due to the large elliptical beam, this is resolved in the June epoch, showing clearly two components for each region and their extension towards each other.
 The source passes all our criteria but the spectrum, which is significantly different between the regions, and the morphology.
 Only component A is detected at 22.2\,GHz, indicating that the spectrum of region B must steepen even further than what is indicated between 4.3 and 7.6\,GHz.
-The variability of the total flux between our EVN epochs is ${\lesssim}$20$(1+z)$\,\%/yr, barely fitting the CSO definition.
+The variability of the total flux between our EVN epochs is ${\lesssim}\,$20$(1+z)$\,\%/yr, barely fitting the CSO definition.
 Since there is no evidence of proper motion, this source is still likely to be a CSO.

-\subsection{J2044+6649 (2044+666)}
+\subsubsection{J2044+6649 (2044+666)}

 This source (Fig.~\ref{fig:J2044}) is unclassified and has no optical counterpart in the literature.
-We discarded the source based on the different spectra and the fact that region A extends along the connecting line between region A and B. The FR is remarkably similar between the components across epochs, and the variability is $<$4$(1+z)$\,\%/yr.
+We discarded the source based on the spectral indices differing by more than 0.5.
+The FR is remarkably similar between the components across epochs, and the variability is $<$\,4$(1+z)$\,\%/yr.
 This source is likely to be a CSO.

-\subsection{J2114+4036 (2112+404)}
+\subsubsection{J2114+4036 (2112+404)}